git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * Record button: Set the function for the record button.
 * Shift + Record button: Set the function for the record button used in combination with Shift.
-* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Play button
+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button.

 ### Play and Sequence

 * Activate Fixed Accent: If a note is played the velocity is ignored and a fixed value is used.
 * Fixed Accent Value: The velocity value to use when fixed accent is active.
 * Quantize Amount: The amount of quantization to use when Quantize is executed.
 100% alignes all notes fully to the grid.
-* Ribbon Mode: Select the function of the ribbon strip
+* Ribbon Mode: Select the function of the ribbon strip.

 ### Session